 Building on this experience, the GEF is moving towards a more holistic approach that will mainstream private sector engagement across GEF focal area strategies and integrated approach pilots.
 We draw on five different interventions to promote private sector engagement and with the Non-Grant Pilot Program the GEF supports innovative financing models.

-In GEF-7, the GEF’s work with the private sector will be based on two pillars:
+In GEF-7, the GEF’s work with the private sector is based on two pillars:

 - Expand the use of non-grant instruments